cozy/cozy.github.io/src/howTos/dev/runConnector.md

 Running a connector is normally handled by the [Home application](https://github.com/cozy/cozy-home) with [cozy-harvest-lib](https://github.com/cozy/cozy-libs/tree/master/packages/cozy-harvest-lib).
-But if you are in an environment which cannot use react, you will have to run your connector yourself.
+But if you are in an environment which cannot use react (for example in a native application), you will have to run your connector yourself.

 If you are in a javascript environment, you can use the [cozy-client](/cozy-client/getting-started/) lib.